GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 title: Message
 ---

-The rendering of the messages is delegated to different classes that can be customized or swapped with a custom class.
+The responsibility of rendering the messages is shared between multiple components that can be customized or totally replaced.

-Here is a diagram that shows the classes that are involved in rendering a message:
+Here is a diagram that shows the different components that are involved in rendering a message:

 import Digraph  from '../../common-content/digraph.jsx' import ChatMessageContentViewProperties from '../../common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-content-view-properties.md'